pmaneggia/moodle-block_secretsanta/README.md

 ### WIP - not ready yet, but it is already usable!

 It is this time of the year again!
-Do Secret Santa with your friends in a Moodle course with this plugin!
-Just straighforward, no extras (no opt in or out, no exclusion of people, no wishes/interests...).
+Do Secret Santa in a Moodle course with this plugin!

 #### How it works
-Teachers (editingteacher) can perform the actions "draw" and "reset", they have buttons on the block to do so.
-Managers can also view the result of the draw, this is not normally shown to teachers, so that they can also take part without spoilers.
+Add this block to a course to do Sectet Santa among the users enrolled in the course.

 Normal users enrolled in the course see the result of the draw that is relevant for themeselves or a text saying that the draw did not take place yet.

-In some future versions there will be:

-* An option to exclude the teachers from taking part.
+Priviledged users, normally teachers (role `editingteacher`), can perform the actions "draw" and "reset".
+They do however not see the global result of the draw, so that they can take part without spoilers.
+Users with more rights, normally managers (role `manager`), can also view the result of the draw.

+##### New feature: select participating users

+It is now possible for a teacher to select which users among the ones enrolled in the course will participate in the draw.

+By default all users are selected as participating.
+Resetting will also restore this default configuration.

-* A graphical representation of the result of the draw.
+In some future versions there will be a graphical representation of the result of the draw.

+#### For site administators
-The behaviour described above is controlled by capabilites (`secretsanta:draw` by default set to allow for `editingteacher` and manager and `secretsanta:canviewresult` set to allow for role `manager`).
+The visibility described in the section **How it works** is controlled by capabilites (`secretsanta:draw` by default set to allow for `editingteacher` and manager and `secretsanta:canviewresult` set to allow for role `manager`).

 #### Installation